RICE AND RICE MIXES

 Some varieties of long-grain rice that are high in amylopectin, known as Thai Sticky rice, are usually steamed.

 Stickier short-grain rice is used for sushi; the stickiness allows rice to hold its shape when cooked.
-Short-grain rice is used extensively in Japan, including to accompany savoury dishes.
+Short-grain rice is used extensively in Japan, including to accompany savory dishes.
 Short-grain rice is often used for rice pudding.